Luo script: Vowel diacritics

-Punctuation and symbology
+Punctuation and symbols

 Different systems have traditionally used different punctuation marks.
 Some did not even have any punctuation at all.
 In the Luo system commas, full-stops, slash, colon, semi-colon, question marks, brackets, hyphens, etc. are borrowed from the Latin system and are used in the same way.
 Mathematical or scientific symbols are also borrowed from the Latin system in the western world.
 These symbols include $, %, @, &, +, =, etc.